 Can I give my key to a neighbour I trust?

-Leaving a key with a neighbour, or hiding a spare key for them to use, is risky – and the way you use your keys could invalidate your home insurance.
-But it’s a risk that almost half (45%) of Brits take.
+But leaving a key with a neighbour, or hiding a spare key for them to use, is risky – and the way you use your keys could invalidate your home insurance.

 If a burglar finds the spare key and breaks into your house, you might not be able to claim on your home insurance policy.

 Many insurers cover burglaries only if there are signs of forced entry.
 If it looks as if a burglar has been able to wander in without any security, it could invalidate your claim.